 - How is that some rulers were able to lead their nation to great prosperity when others failed?

-Since that time I've overseen various large-scale projects and in all cases they involved a dispersed team.
-We didn't sit next to one another physically but we got the job done.
-Ask any Regional Manager and they will nod their head in agreement that it's not physical proximity that determines success but something else.
+Since that time, I've overseen various large-scale projects, and in all cases, they involved a dispersed team.
+We didn't sit next to one another physically, but we got the job done.
+Ask any Regional Manager, and they will nod their head in agreement that it's not physical proximity that determines success but something else.

 Interestingly, businesses are required to engage remotely with customers every day.
 They've proven they can serve and work with customers successfully without asking their customers to move in and live in their office building.

 An interesting exercise I love to give executives is to have them walk through one of their divisions.
-Take a look randomly at one of the employees under your direction and ask yourself this question "Do I know what this person is working on specifically today?"
+Take a look randomly at one of the employees under your direction and ask yourself this question: "Do I know what this person is working on specifically today?"
 You'd be surprised to learn how many leaders don't have that level of insight into their people.

-Creating a healthy culture of engagement starts with your employees understanding how their work contributes to success and having managers who can equally speak to that individual's contribution.
+Creating a healthy culture of engagement starts with your employees understanding how their work contributes to success, and having managers who can equally speak to that individual's contribution.
 This is not an exercise in micro-management but an overall approach to your management.

-Remember: The same problems you have working with a group in a physical building will be the same problems you have with a remote workforce.
+Remember: the problems you have working with a group in a physical building will be the same problems you have with a remote workforce.
 When you apply the same level of management expertise to all your staff, you will see how performance issues equally affect your team regardless of their location.

-One of the mistakes that many leaders and managers make is that they have a remote workforce but they've never actually tried working remotely themselves.
-If you want to have a successful remote workforce then you have to understand exactly what that experience is like.
-By deciding to work regularly from a remote location (and not just as a one-time experiment) you will know exactly what processes are necessary to design and develop for your managers.
+One of the mistakes that many leaders and managers make is that they have a remote workforce, but they've never actually tried working remotely themselves.
+If you want to have a successful remote workforce, then you have to understand exactly what that experience is like.
+By deciding to work regularly from a remote location (and not just as a one-time experiment), you will know exactly what processes are necessary to design and develop for your managers.

 At InspireHUB, we have designed a number of processes (along with an approach to what we value) that are now just second nature in our company.
 One of the most important things you can do with your remote workforce from a process perspective is making sure to replicate in the virtual space all those things that would normally happen within the environment of a traditional physical office.

-For example, if every morning there is an informal update that happens in the kitchen between team members who share what they are working on that day then you need to intentionally recreate that experience virtually.
+For example, if every morning there is an informal update that happens in the kitchen between team members who share what they are working on that day, then you need to intentionally recreate that experience virtually.
 At InspireHUB, our teams meet every morning on video chat (coffees in hand) for 15-minute stand-ups that ensure we are connecting.